abhimhamane/Physics-and-Mathematics-Visualizations/README.md

 I will be adding new visualizations as and when I create new ones.
 Initial ones are quite basic but still I am including them.

+Rather than using turtle module using physics libraries such as pymunk or pygame would have been better.

+Different visualizations divided into:
+  -High School Physics
+  -High School Mathematics
+  -Advanced Physics
+  -Advanced Mathematics

 Feel Free to use any of the code and suggest improvements.